 When setting health goals, we often focus solely on physical health.

-Although taking more exercise and adopting a better diet will positively affect your mental health, it’s always worth setting specific mental health goals, too.
+Although getting more exercise and adopting a better diet will positively affect your mental health, it's also worth setting specific mental health goals.

 We already mentioned eating lunch away from your desk.
 Other simple yet highly impactful mental health goals might include:

 - Spending 10 – 15 minutes per day meditating.